 This item includes the impact of factors other than those stated above.
-The main component is the impact from the true-up of StanCorp's VIF at March 8, 2016, as StanCorp's VIF at the beginning of the period was calculated using a roll-forward approach based on the VIF at December 31, 2015.
+For Meiji Yasuda Life, the impacts on future renewals of renewable riders from the premium rate change effective as of April 2, 2017 and on timing change of consumption tax rates increase are included.
+For StanCorp, the main component is the impact from the true-up of StanCorp's VIF at March 8, 2016, as StanCorp's VIF at the beginning of the period was calculated using a roll-forward approach based on the VIF at December 31, 2015.